- General Language Requirement

 - Proficient speakers: Students who do not qualify under either of the first two categories, but who nonetheless are able to demonstrate proficiency in a language other than English, may be granted a Language Waiver.
 For languages taught at Carleton, “proficiency” means a level at least equivalent to the Intermediate level.
 For languages not taught at Carleton, “proficiency” means a level at least equivalent to two full years of university level language study.
 Proficiency may be demonstrated either through documentation (e.g. certification from a recognized language testing authority) or through a Placement Test (see below) result equivalent to the Intermediate level or above.

-If you wish to have your Language Requirement waived, please complete and submit this form with the relevant paperwork.
+If you wish to have your Language Requirement waived, please complete the form on this page and provide documentation.

 Registration Guide